sophiebatten123/GinAmore/README.md

 ### All Products

+Users can clearly see all of the products sold at GinAmore.
+Customers are able to filter products on this page based on cost, rating or category name.
+Admin users are also able to edit or delete products from the site using clear and distinguishable buttons on the page.

 ![All Products](static/images/all_products.PNG)

 ### Product Description

+After selecting a product users are directed to the products information this includes name, rating, cost and description.
+From here they can add products to their shopping bag and alter its quantity.

 ### Delivery and Returns

+Within the product detail pages customers are given information about delivery and returns.
+There is also the option to get more information using the buttons provided, improving the sites google metrics further.

 ![Delivery and Returns](static/images/delivery_returns.PNG)

 ### Reccomended Products

+Reccomended products shown on the product detail pages are based upon the category the user is currently exploring.

 ![Reccomended Products](static/images/similar_products.PNG)

 ### Reviews

+Users are able to review products and cocktail recipes.
+Admin are able to delete reviews using the cross button seen below.

 ![Reviews](static/images/reviews.PNG)

 ***
 ## Our Story
 ***

+A simplistic overview of GinAmore's history is provided to users giving them a feeling of security on the site and making it seem more personal to users.

 ![Our Story](static/images/our_story.PNG)